mctosima/Tugas_Akhir_121140028_Leonardo/README.md

 ```

 ## Project Structure
-- `data-skeleton`: Contains the extracted skeleton landmarks from the dataset
+- `data-skeleton`: Contains the extracted skeleton landmarks from the dataset.
-- `extract_frame_program`: Contains the program to extract the frames from the video dataset
+- `extract_frame_program`: Contains the program to extract the frames from the video dataset.
-- `skeleton-preview`: Contains the preview of the skeleton landmarks in .jpg format
+- `skeleton-preview`: Contains the preview of the skeleton landmarks in .jpg format.
 - `splits`: Contains the train and validation splits path (implementing 5-Fold splits) in .json format
-- `model`: Contains the PyTorch model
+- `model`: Contains the PyTorch model.
-- `pth`: Contains the trained model weights
+- `pth`: Contains the trained model weights.
-- `testing`: Contains the testing data (skeleton landmarks) and the testing script
+- `testing`: Contains the testing data (skeleton landmarks) and the testing script.

 ## `.py` Files
 - `extract_skeleton.py`: Extract the skeleton landmarks from the dataset.